-4.8.3 Incident 2 - Wege-tailed Eagle Mortality - Found 30 June 2021
+4.8.3 Incident 4 - Wedge-tailed Eagle Mortality at T46 - Found 18 July 2022

-A deceased Wedge-tailed Eagle was found approximately 24 metres from Turbine 45 on 30 June 2021.
+A deceased Wedge-tailed Eagle (IF 001), was found approximately 80 metres to the northeast of Turbine 46 on 18 July 2022.
 It was found in relatively fresh condition and the mortality may have occurred a day or two before it was found.
-Identiflight and SCADA records were reviewed from 25 June 2021 up until the time the WTE was found on 30 June 2021, however no evidence of an eagle collision was identified.
+The Turbine blades for Turbine 46 were inspected for any damage (none found) and Identiflight and SCADA records were reviewed for a short time before the Eagle was found on 18 July 2022, however no evidence of an eagle collision was identified.

-DAWE and EPA were notified of the WTE mortality and, an incident report followed within the required timeframes.
-Due to some information taking longer to obtain (Necropsy and IDF and SCADA records analysis), an updated incident report was provided once that information was available to provide a more comprehensive incident review for the project team and EPA and DAWE.
+The Department and EPA were notified of the WTE mortality and, an incident report followed within the required timeframes.
+Information such as Necropsy Report and IDF and SCADA records analysis take longer to obtain and the incident report was provided at the end of the allowable period providing comprehensive incident review for benefit of the project team, CCEEW and EPA.

-Table 4.4 Eagle Mortality Incident 2 at Turbine 45 - Condition 10, Notification and Reporting
+Table 4.4 WTE Mortality Incident 4 at Turbine 46 - Condition 10, Notification and Reporting